berkeley-scf/slurm-eml-2016/intro.md

 Note that the --nodes flag is of somewhat limited use given we've limited users to at most 28 cores in use at once, but it is possible to request cores across multiple nodes.

-Here's an example job script (see also *parallel-basic.sh*) for a job that does calculations in parallel in Stata:
+Here's an example job script (see also *job-parallel.sh*) for a job that does calculations in parallel in Stata:

 ```
 #!/bin/bash